 Do some Black Friday deals smell stale to you?
 That’s probably because they are.
 With all the hype around Black Friday, you might expect retailers to wow their customers with new and better deals when the event rolls around again.
 This year, however, few retailers actually upped the ante with their offerings.

 But lack of deal originality won’t stop Americans from raiding their favorite stores.
-With fresh bargains in mind, WalletHub compared America’s most beloved retailers to determine which among them is offering a truly unique deal in 2016, not just rehashing old promotions.
-Scroll down for the winners, expert commentary and a full description of our methodology.
+With fresh bargains in mind, WalletHub compared America’s most beloved retailers to determine which ones offer truly unique deals in 2019, not just rehashes of old promotions.
+Scroll down for the winners, additional commentary from a panel of experts and a full description of our methodology.

-If you want to get a head start on your bargain hunting, make sure to peek at our 2016 Black Friday Ads: Find the Best Deals report and sign up for a WalletHub account to receive a free personalized holiday budget.
-Plus, find fun and interesting facts about the holiday that kickstarts the shopping madness in our Thanksgiving Fun Facts infographic.
+If you want to get a head start on your bargain hunting, make sure to peek at our 2019 Black Friday Ads: Find the Best Deals report and sign up for a WalletHub account to receive a free personalized holiday budget.
+Plus, you can find fun and interesting facts about the holiday that kickstarts the shopping madness in our Thanksgiving Fun Facts infographic.

 % of Recycled Deals in 2016

 2016 Avg.
 Price Difference on Recycled Deals (%)

 *To keep our data presentation straightforward, we compared the 2019 and 2018 prices of only one item per store.
 Each retailer actually recycled more deals than those shown above and in some cases had different price points.
 Source: BFAds.net